PrathamX595/CTFv/README.md

 - And then in `packages/ctfv-backend`, add the .dev.vars file (copy it from the .dev.vars.example).

 - Then from the root directory, run `bun run dev` to start both the backend and frontend.

+- Periodically, you may need to run `bun run migration:local` to update the database schema, and also `bun run clean` to reset the database.